 Additional information about the award, including judging criteria and requested nomination materials can be found at openaccess.ku.edu/shulenburgeraward.

 The nomination deadline is Monday, September 18, at 12 p.m.
 Please submit requested nomination materials to Ada Emmett, head of KU Libraries Shulenburger Office of Scholarly Communication & Copyright at email@example.com.

 “As demonstrated by previous winners Town Peterson, Marc Greenberg and John Symons, University of Kansas faculty and staff are active participants in efforts to widen access to research results in their disciplines and scholarly societies,” said Ada Emmett, head of the Office of Scholarly Communication & Copyright.
 “This advocacy is of direct benefit to the scholars and citizens of Kansas and beyond.
 We encourage nominations of KU colleagues—faculty, staff and students—who demonstrate leadership and contribute significantly to the global democratization of access to knowledge as expressed through open access, open science, open data and open education.”

 Since the 1990’s, former KU Provost and Executive Vice Chancellor David Shulenburger has advocated, locally and nationally, for open access to the results of research.
 His efforts to push for innovation and greater equity in the access to scholarly endeavors led to campus-wide conversations between an ever-growing number of faculty supporters and the development of infrastructures to support open access to the scholarly literature published at KU.
-This long history seeded the growth of widespread faculty support, leading to the 2005 launch of KU ScholarWorks and a Faculty Senate resolution in support of better dissemination practices, and culminating in the passage of the Faculty Senate’s Open Access Policy in 2009.
+This long history seeded the growth of widespread faculty support, leading to the 2005 launch of KU ScholarWorks, the development of the Digital Publishing Services, both managed by KU Libraries, a Faculty Senate resolution in support of better dissemination practices, and culminating in the passage of the Faculty Senate’s Open Access Policy in 2009.